thescubageek/expensive_math/README.md

 ### Estimation Rake Task

-ExpensiveMath includes a convenient rake task for estimating the cost and performance impact of mathematical expressions without actually making API calls:
+ExpensiveMath includes a convenient rake task for estimating the cost and performance impact of mathematical expressions without actually making API calls.

+**NOTE:** This is only for simple math.
+It does not cover Ruby methods that include operators as part of their algorithm.
+Your costs will almost certainly be depressingly higher than estimated.

 #### Single Expression Analysis